 - 5.1 Side doors or side openings without windows for the crew must have the window area covered by adequately secured safety nets.
-It is mandatory that all safety nets are attached to the roll cage of the competition vehicle with sturdy guick release buckles to allow guick emergency exits.
+It is mandatory that all safety nets are attached to the roll cage of the competition vehicle with sturdy quick release buckles to allow quick emergency exits.
 The upper side of the net must be permanently fixed to the structure, and not removable without tools.
 The safety net must cover the side area between the steering wheel and the back of the seat, and from the roof to below the elbow. - 5.2 The safety net must be made of sturdy webbing straps with minimum strap width 15mm and maximum strap width 25mm professionally sewn together in square blocks.
-The block aperture must be more than 40mm per side and less than 80mm per side to allow side visibility to the crew but also protect the hands and arms flying about in an accident.

-Shade net, fishnet, etc., not allowed.

-- 5.3 Polycarbonate Side Windows: windows must be to specification Lexan F2000 Sheet or equivalent, minimum thickness 3mm.
+The square block aperture must be more than 40mm per side and less than 80mm per side to allow side visibility to the crew but also protect the hands and arms flying about in an accident.
+Shade net, fishnet, etc., not allowed. - 5.3 Polycarbonate Side Windows: windows must be to specification Lexan F2000 Sheet or equivalent, minimum thickness 3mm.
 It must be possible to remove the windows from inside the car without tools very quickly.
-Vehicles fitted with polycarbonate windows secured to the doors require safety netting as above if the opening in the window is larger than 175mm x 175mm. - 5.4 All vehicles must carry an AA Life Hammer and/or blade knife which will be attached by means of Velcro on an orange background in a position accessible to the driver and navigator (normally seated with safety harness fastened). and to officials. - 5.5 Rear View Mirrors: All competing vehicles must be fitted with either, a rear view mirror (central and within the passenger compartment) or two rear view mirrors (one each side of the vehicle on the outside of the passenger compartment) or both.
+The size of the opening in a side window may not exceed 175 x 175 mm. - 5.4 All vehicles must carry an AA Life Hammer and/or blade knife which will be attached by means of Velcro on an orange background in a position accessible to the driver and navigator (normally seated with safety harness fastened), and to officials. - 5.5 Rear View Mirrors: All competing vehicles must be fitted with either, a rear view mirror (central and within the passenger compartment) or two rear view mirrors (one each side of the vehicle on the outside of the passenger compartment) or both.
 The minimum size of the single inside mirror is 144cm squared, and of the two outside mirrors are 60cm squared each.
 All mirrors must be able to see vehicles following, be in good condition and, in the case of the outside mirrors, have good protection.

-FIRE EXTINGUISHERS.
-6.
+6. FIRE EXTINGUISHERS.